 Fruit juice is a popular drink among kids, and parents love them since they provide hydration and fruit servings (especially for picky eaters who reject whole fruits).
 But even though juice is natural and made from fruits, is it a drink that should be given freely without limits?

-Juice consumption is notorious for filling children’s bellies and therefore replacing other solid foods or breastmilk/formula which babies need most.
+Juice consumption is notorious for filling children’s bellies and therefore replacing other solid foods or breastmilk/formula which babies need the most.
 Although 100% fruit juice with no added sugar provides nutrients, it’s very high in sugar and low in fiber, putting children at risk for high-calorie consumption and tooth decay.

 AAP juice consumption guidelines: